rancher/fleet/docs/troubleshooting.md

 ## Fleet fails with bad response code: 403

-If you see your GitJob complaining with this error
+If your GitJob returns the error below, the problem may be that Fleet cannot access the Helm repo you specified in your [`fleet.yaml`](./gitrepo-structure.md):

 ```
 time="2021-11-04T09:21:24Z" level=fatal msg="bad response code: 403"